morningconsult/docker-credential-vault-login/README.md

 ### Configuration File

-**This application relies on the same configuration file as the [Vault agent configuration file](https://www.vaultproject.io/docs/agent/index.html).
+**This application relies on the same configuration file as the [Vault agent configuration file](https://www.vaultproject.io/docs/agent/index.html) (with a few small differences).
 Specifically, it uses only the [`vault`](https://www.vaultproject.io/docs/agent/index.html#vault-stanza) (optional) and [`auto_auth`](https://www.vaultproject.io/docs/agent/autoauth/index.html) (required) sections of the Agent configuration file.
 The Vault Agent documentation will be the primary reference for how to compose this file.**

 At runtime, the process will first search for this file at the path specified by `DCVL_CONFIG_FILE` environmental variable.
 If this environmental variable is not set, it will search for it at the default path `/etc/docker-credential-vault-login/config.hcl`.
 If the configuration file is found in neither location, the process will fail.